connexcs/docs/docs/customer/auth.md

 Under the **Auth** tab, configure IP or SIP (Username/Password) Authentication for users.
 To set either one, click the **`+`** button.

+!!! note "Global IP and SIP Authentication"
+    Both IP and SIP Authentication may also be configured and managed for Customers and Carriers under **Global :material-menu-right: IP Authentication or SIP User Authentication**.

 ## IP Authentication
 *Click each tab to view configuration details.*